verdverm/verdverm.github.io/_sr/03-relatedwork.md

 #### Variations on crossover

-**Ideal point selection** aims to choose crossover points wisely.
-This can be don in a context aware scheme, where non-terminals crossing points must be of the same type.
-Depth dependent crossover changes the probability for the crossing point to be dependent upon depth.
-Shallower points are favored to limit the disruption of good subtrees.

-**Stepwise Adaptive Weights** (SAW) alters the fitness function with information gained during the search process \cite{eggermont:2000:stepwise}.
+**Stepwise Adaptive Weights** (SAW) alters the fitness function with information gained during the search process [[eggermont:2000:stepwise](http://core.ac.uk/download/pdf/21747969.pdf)].
 SAW weights each sample point, periodically updating the weights using the error of the best candidate solution.